 I am not a total hermit despite my tendency to go that way.
 I don't make friends easily, but my true friends have stuck with me for many years.
 I consider myself to be fairly friendly but also socially awkward and conversationally challenged.
 As I truly feel more comfortable with my fictional characters, I feel the term "booktrovert" fits me all too well.
-I'm most definitely a neat freak and consider organizing to be a great source of personal enjoyment.
+I'm most definitely a neatnik and consider organizing to be a great source of personal enjoyment.
 I'm a lifelong animal lover, even though all of my own beloved companions are gone.
 I'm a homebody and a happy camper, as I enjoy both very much.
 I feel relieved to be as smart as I am in spite of my dropout status and I'm thankful for what common sense I have.

 After decades of heavy lifting, several horseback riding accidents, and an automobile accident, my body has more than its fair share of aches and pains.
 I also suffer from multiple physical and anxiety disorders.
 Despite these "nuisances" I still feel rather productive on most (cool) days, remain quite busy, and am never bored.